-- 1. Think about what you know about company drill.
-Prepare for this lesson by discussing What you will accomplish in this lesson; What you will learn in this lesson; Why this lesson is important; and When you will have successfully met this lesson's purpose. - 2.
-View a video clip about company drill and observe the formations, commands, and responses of the Cadets. - 3.
-Create a Double Bubble Map comparing the similarities and differences between platoon and company drill.
+Chapter 3: Team Building Lesson 3: Company Drill Think about what you know about company drill.
+Prepare for this lesson by discussing What you will accomplish in this lesson; What you will learn in this lesson; Why this lesson is important; and When you will have successfully met this lesson's purpose.
+View a video clip about company drill and observe the formations, commands, and responses of the Cadets.
+3. Create a Double Bubble Map comparing the similarities and differences between platoon and company drill.
 Participate in a class discussion about the similarities and differences between platoon and company drill.

-- 4. Research an assigned company drill topic by reading about it in your student text. - 5.
+GATHER PHASE: So, what else do you need to know or learn?
+Research an assigned company drill topic by reading about it in your student text.
 Prepare to share what you learned with others.
 Develop a diagram to show your assigned company formation, explaining how it is assembled.
-Create a Flow Map to show the commands and responses for the drill movements within the formation. - 6.
-Answer the reinforcing question(s).

-PROCESS PHASE: Now what can you do with this new information you've learned? ...

-- 7. Present your team diagram and Flow Map to others in the class.
+Create a Flow Map to show the commands and responses for the drill movements within the formation.
+6. Answer the reinforcing question(s).
+PART 2 PROCESS PHASE: Now what can you do with this new information you've learned?
+7. Present your team diagram and Flow Map to others in the class.
 Remember, you are the "teacher."
-Learn from your classmates about the other assigned company formations and drill movements. - .8.
-Practice the leader tasks in class and in company formations. - 9.
-Reflect on how you will become proficient at leading company drill.
+Learn from your classmates about the other assigned company formations and drill movements.
+8. Practice the leader tasks in class and in company formations.
+9. Reflect on how you will become proficient at leading company drill.
 Answer the Reflection Question(s) presented by your instructor.

-- 10. Complete the Company Drill Performance Assessment Task.
-Submit your completed performance assessment task to your instructor for feedback and a grade. - 11.
-Review the key words of this lesson. - 12.
-Review this lesson's Essential Question.

-- 1. Inquire Phase: Complete the Learning Activities in this lesson as modified by your instructor. - 2.
-Gather Phase: Complete the Learning Activities in this lesson as modified by your instructor. - 3.
-Process Phase: Complete the Learning Activities in this lesson as modified by your instructor. - 4.
+Assessment Activities: APPLY PHASE: What else can you do with what you've learned today?
+Complete the Company Drill Performance Assessment Task.
+Submit your completed performance assessment task to your instructor for feedback and a grade.
+Review the key words of this lesson.
+11. Review this lesson's Essential Question.
+Self-Paced Learning and Assessment Activities: Independently complete the activities outlined below: Inquire Phase: Complete the Learning Activities in this lesson as modified by your instructor.
+Gather Phase: Complete the Learning Activities in this lesson as modified by your instructor.
+Process Phase: Complete the Learning Activities in this lesson as modified by your instructor.

 Apply Phase: Complete the Learning Activities in this lesson as modified by your instructor.

-Performance Assessment Task Chapter 3: Team Building
+Chapter 3: Team Building Lesson 3: Company Drill